 The Company's Brazilian subsidiary has lines of credit that enable it to borrow in its local currency subject to various interest rates that fluctuate with the interbank interest rate.
-The various lines of credit will expire during the first two quarters of 2015, but are expected to be renewed.
-Amounts available under the lines of credit total \$6.0.
-There were borrowings of \$3.4 and \$3.8 outstanding as of December 31, 2014 and 2013, respectively, under the lines of credit.
+The various credit lines expire and are renewed on a regular basis.
+Amounts available under the lines of credit total \$5.1 at current exchange rates.
+There were borrowings of \$2.7 and \$3.4 outstanding as of December 31, 2015 and 2014, respectively, under the lines of credit.